Alchemy17/photogram/README.md

 ## DESCRIPTION

-This is an application that is just nothing like the popular social media platform Instagram where users can sign up, post pictures view pictures posted by others and comment on them as well as like or dislike the pictures
+This is an application that is just nothing like the popular social media platform Instagram where users can sign up, post pictures, view pictures posted by others, comment on them and like/dislike the pictures.

 ## User stories